-Chefs and head cooks held about 115,400 jobs in 2012.
-The industries that employed the most chefs and head cooks in 2012 were as follows:
+Chefs and head cooks held about 152,800 jobs in 2021.
+The largest employers of chefs and head cooks were as follows:

-Chefs and head cooks work in restaurants, hotels, private households, and other food service facilities, all of which must be kept clean and sanitary.
+Chefs and head cooks work in restaurants, hotels, and other food service establishments.
+All of the cooking and food preparation areas in these facilities must be kept clean and sanitary.
 Chefs and head cooks usually stand for long periods and work in a fast-paced environment.

 Injuries and Illnesses

 Most chefs and head cooks work full time, including early mornings, late evenings, weekends, and holidays.
-Many executive chefs work 12-hour days, because they oversee the delivery of food supplies early in the day and use the afternoon to prepare special menu items.
+Some work more than 40 hours per week.

-Most chefs and head cooks learn their skills through work experience.
-Others receive training at a community college, technical school, culinary arts school, or a 4-year college.
-A small number learn through apprenticeship programs or in the armed forces.
+To enter the occupation, chefs and head cooks typically need a high school diploma plus experience.
+Some attend a culinary program at a community college, technical school, culinary arts school, or 4-year college.
+Others learn through apprenticeship programs or in the Armed Forces.

 Work Experience in a Related Occupation

-Most chefs and head cooks start working in other positions, such as line cooks, learning cooking skills from the chefs they work for.
-Many spend years working in kitchens before learning enough to get promoted to chef or head cook positions.
+Chefs and head cooks often start by working in other positions, such as line cooks, learning cooking skills from the chefs they work for.
+Many spend years working in kitchens before gaining enough experience to be promoted to chef or head cook positions.

 Licenses, Certifications, and Registrations

-Although not required, certification can show competence and lead to advancement and higher pay.
-The American Culinary Federation certifies personal chefs, in addition to various levels of chefs.
-Certification standards are based primarily on work-related experience and formal training.
-Minimum work experience for certification can range from 6 months to 5 years, depending on the level of certification.
+Although not required, other types of certification may lead to advancement and higher pay.
+The American Culinary Federation certifies various levels of chefs, such as certified sous chefs and certified executive chefs.
+Certification standards are based primarily on work experience and formal training.

 Chefs and head cooks typically have an interest in the Building, Creating and Persuading interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Creating interest area indicates a focus on being original and imaginative, and working with artistic media.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.